West Bengal - Kolkata city

 Transport in Kolkata

-Kolkata has modern as well as old transport means of communication.
-Kolkata being a metropolitan city has all the modern transport system and is well connected to the rest of the country as well as the world.
+The transport system in Kolkata is a mixture of the old and the modern.
+The city is well connected to the rest of the country as well as the world.
 It has a good network of roads and national highways, where you see lots of cars, buses, taxis and also auto rickshaws.
 Kolkata is famous for its tram network.
 It is also the only city that has trams.
 Rickshaws pulled by men are also a common sight here.
 The fares are reasonable and are good for short distance use only.

 For visitors it is better to carry a map and follow the routes of the metro as it can take you to places like Shyam Bazar, Belgachia, Chandni Chowk, Rabindra Sadan, Netaji Bhavan, Jatin Das Park, central, Girish Park, Mahatam Gandhi road and Shova Bazar.